SavrajSian/Constrained_PPORank/README.md

 The [report](FYP_Report.pdf) for my Master's thesis is included in this repository.
 It contains an introduction, technical background, design and analysis of the model, testing and evaluation, and conclusions.

+The thesis is titled 'Deep Reinforcement Learning for Personalised Treatment Recommendations'.

 ## Unconstrained PPORank Readme: